Simulating the quantum switch with quantum circuits is computationally hard: Results

-Although it is straightforward to see that the resulting transformation does not simulate the quantum switch for arbitrary quantum channels, it does so in the special case where the inputs are \textit{unitary} channels.
-Notice that in this case---in contrast with the circuit in Eq.~\eqref{cc::naive}---since $A_i=A_i'$, the operation acting on the auxiliary space can be factored out, implying that the auxiliary system does not become entangled with the control or target systems.
+Since in general $i\neq i'$, the transformation acting on the auxiliary system does not typically factor out from the transformation acting on the qubit and control systems.
+By comparison with Eq.~\eqref{eq::switchkraus}, it is straightforward to see that the resulting transformation does not simulate the quantum switch for arbitrary quantum channels.
+However, in the case where $A$ and $B$ are unitary channels, and hence are described by a single Kraus operator (i.e. $i=i'=j=0$), the transformation on the auxiliary system factorizes from that on the control and target systems.
+In this particular case, it is straightforward to see that, for any input state of the auxiliary system, when the output auxiliary system is discarded, the quantum circuit in Eq.~\eqref{cc::chiribella} performs a (non-universal) simulation of the quantum switch.

-Another crucial point to note is that the circuit in Eq.~\eqref{cc::chiribella} acts on the input channels in the order ``ABA''.
+A crucial point to note is that the circuit in Eq.~\eqref{cc::chiribella} acts on the input channels in the order ``ABA''.
 If one were to change the order of the input channels to either ``AAB'' or ``BAA'', this circuit no longer simulates the quantum switch, even if the input channels are unitary.
-In fact, for these different orders, we prove that there does not exist \textit{any} quantum circuit that can simulate the action of the quantum switch, even when acting only on unitary channels.
+In fact, for these different orders, we prove that there does not exist any quantum circuit that can simulate the action of the quantum switch, even when acting only on unitary channels.
 We present more details in App.~\ref{app::nogounitary}.

-In this work, we show that an extension of the circuit in Eq.~\eqref{cc::chiribella} allows one to perform a simulation of the quantum switch in a more general---albeit not fully general---scenario.
+Here, we show that an extension of the circuit in Eq.~\eqref{cc::chiribella} allows one to perform a simulation of the quantum switch in a more general---albeit not fully general---scenario.
 This is the case where the quantum switch acts only on part of a quantum channel $A$ that is unitary and part of a quantum channel $B$ that is general.